 What happens on selection days?

 First off, we’ll check your licence details and tell you all about Brighton & Hove Buses and Metrobus, then there’ll be a verbal and written highway code test and a basic numeracy test (calculators allowed).
-You will also need to pass a breath test.
+You will also need to pass a drug and alcohol screening.

 Next, we’ll take you out for a drive in a company vehicle, usually an 8-seater minibus – not a bus, unless you hold a PCV licence - for around 25 minutes and see how you get on.
 After that, you’ll have a short interview with one of our training team.

-If successful, you’ll get a provisional job offer, subject to a basic medical.
+If successful, you’ll get a provisional job offer, subject to a medical, which checks you meet the DVLA medical standards to hold a PCV (category D entitlement) licence.
 Don’t worry, you won’t have to do press ups!
 We’ll firm up a start date as soon as you get your Provisional D entitlement added and have your licence back from the DVLA.
 This is usually within three weeks, provided there are no health issues.

 What’s the training like?